nehalineogi/azure-cross-solution-network-architectures/aks/README-docker-singlehost.md

 ## Docker Installation

+There are two options available to set up the prerequisites for this scenario.

+Option 1 - Click the link below to automatically create the necessary VMs with a vanilla build of docker.

-Create an Ubuntu linux VMs (docker-host-1 and docker-host-2) in Azure subnet and install docker.
+Option 2 - Manually Create Ubuntu linux VMs (docker-host-1 and docker-host-2) in Azure subnet and install docker.

 ```
 sudo apt-get update